MonsyWestside/MonsyReuploader/README.md

 ## Contributing

 ALL contributions are welcome.
-The [discord](https://discord.gg/QQ5jPZcT5N) does have a dedicated suggestions channel.
+The [discord](https://discord.gg/pE3R8Q5gDd) does have a dedicated suggestions channel.
 If you do have a feature request please do put it in there.
 But, you do have free will, so choose whichever.

 ## License

-Copyright (c) 2024, Skv Rackz
+Copyright (c) 2024, Monsy Public Enemy

-Licensed under the [GPL-3.0]https://github.com/SkvRackz/SkyReuploader/blob/main/LICENSE) license.
+Licensed under the [GPL-3.0]https://github.com/MonsyWestside/MonsyReuploader/blob/main/LICENSE) license.